 There’s more to selling your jewelry than just using quality jewelry supplies.
 As we head into the busy holiday season, lots of jewelers have questions about how to price their work.
 The Halstead Grant is a powerful tool for examining your business.
 In it are several questions about pricing strategy, how you will pay yourself and build your business.
 This salary pricing study will help you outline your costs and create a pricing plan that works for you.

 When you are starting a jewelry business, it is more than a full-time job.
 Even though you may be self-employed, you still should plan for a living wage for your labor including both jewelry production time and administrative time.
 Industry magazines and books cover this topic with great frequency because it is such a common problem in the world of jewelry and American crafts.
 Many designers do not calculate a sufficient salary into their pricing scheme and end up barely covering their costs.
 Other overhead costs are often ignored.

 There is no one hourly wage or annual salary that fits every operation.
-As an entrepreneur, it is easiest to start with the standard of living you are accustomed to and work backwards through the numbers to determine your price per item.
+As an entrepreneur, it is easiest to start with the standard of living you are accustomed to and work backward through the numbers to determine your price per item.
 Consider salary along with your pricing in order to match your revenue needs with a cost analysis.
 We developed the following simplified worksheet to help you analyze your finances and price your jewelry accordingly.

 Fundamentally, your costs are divided into overhead and variable costs.
 Overhead costs are fixed and do not vary based on the number of items you produce.
 Nonetheless, they are still business expenses that must be covered by your sales.
 Variable costs are the labor and materials that go into each piece of jewelry.
 These costs depend on your production volume and the specific designs being made.
 Both figures should be calculated into your pricing scheme.